The one-size-fits-all benefits era is over

 Let's be honest about what's happening in most companies right now.

 The result?
-Low utilization.
+Low utilisation.
 Wasted budget.
 And employees who feel like the company doesn't really understand what they need.

-The shift toward personalized, flexible benefits isn't a trend.
+The shift toward personalised, flexible benefits isn't a trend.
 It's a correction.

 What flexible benefits actually look like in practice